 When you use your cash as collateral, the money gets locked up until you pay off the loan and close your credit account.
-You might be able to access some of your money after you partially repay the loan, but in the meantime, your money continues to earn interest, although less interest than you pay on the loan.
+You might be able to access some of your money after you partially repay the loan, but in the meantime, your money continues to earn interest, although probably less interest than you pay on the loan.

 Borrowing against your savings provides a structure that encourages you to make the required payments, and discourages you from using credit cards to pay for emergencies.
 Once you pay the loan off, you still have a sum of cash available for future needs.

 Ultimately, the difference between what you earn on savings and what you pay on the loan should buy you better credit and potential psychological benefits.
 You may qualify for lower interest rates on significant loans in the future—to buy a house or car, for example.

-With improved credit and cash available for a large down payment (because you kept your savings intact as collateral), you may qualify for better terms on larger loans.
+With improved credit and cash available for a large down payment (because you maintained your savings intact as collateral), you may qualify for better terms on larger loans.
 Low rates and better options can result in significantly lower lifetime borrowing costs.